aselshall/aea/README.md

   - Predator-prey model: A critical thinking exercise (Homework 10)

 #### Module 5 Computer Simulation and Modeling – 2 Weeks
-**Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations (7.5 contact hours)
+**Learning objectives**: Develop and solve mathematical models using analytical and numerical methods(5 contact hours)

 - **5.1 Introduction to Physics-based Modeling**:
   - Basics of formulating mathematical models from physical phenomena (Homework 11)